205Asura/HeartRate-Oximeter-STM32/README.md

 - Place your finger on the MAX30102 sensor.
 - The LED will light up when a finger is detected.
 - Monitor real-time BPM and SpO2 values on the terminal.

+## Future Improvements:
+- Optimize algorithm to calculate heart rate and SpO2 to be more sensitive.
+- Add graph of changes